Chapter 15 : The Informants

 ‘Then why did you say things changed when she was in sixth year?’

-‘You see Harry, when she was in fifth year she was made Prefect alongside Remus Lupin, and as you know he was one of the Marauders, and a very persuasive and intelligent young man.
+‘You see, Harry, when she was in fifth year she was made Prefect alongside Remus Lupin, and as you know he was one of the Marauders, and a very persuasive and intelligent young man.
 They became good friends almost instantly, and to be honest, it was quite funny to see Remus defending James and Sirius to Lily.
-It took him a long time but by their sixth year Lily didn’t exactly hate James anymore.
-She definitely didn’t like him either though.
+It took him a good long while, but by their sixth year Lily didn’t exactly hate James anymore.
 Her and the Marauders seemed to put up with one other, and she somehow seemed to get sucked into several of their schemes.
 I am once again reminded of Miss Granger.’

 ‘Why did she get chosen as Head Girl then?’
 Harry asked now.
 ‘I mean, Dumbledore must have known that she was involved in some of the schemes?’